The Life of Sitting Bull

 They were attacked on June 25 by the Seventh Cavalry under George Armstrong Custer, whose badly outnumbered troops first rushed the encampment, as if in fulfillment of Sitting Bull's vision, and then made a stand on a nearby ridge, where they were destroyed.
 June 25, 1876 is one of the greatest victories of the Lakota, Cheyenne and Arapahoe people.

-In May 1877, Sitting Bull led his band across the border into Canada, to join with others who were already in Canada, beyond the reach of the U.S. Army, and when General Terry traveled north to offer him a pardon in exchange for settling on a reservation, Sitting Bull angrily sent him away.
+In May 1877, Sitting Bull led his band across the border into Canada to join with others who were already in Canada beyond the reach of the U.S. Army.
+When General Terry traveled north to offer him a pardon in exchange for settling on a reservation, Sitting Bull angrily sent him away.

-Four years later, however, finding it impossible to feed his people in a world where the buffalo was almost extinct and Canada refusing to feed his people.
-Sitting Bull finally came south to surrender.
+Four years later, finding it impossible to feed his people in a world where the buffalo was almost extinct and Canada refused to help, Sitting Bull finally came south to surrender.
 On July 19, 1881, he had his young son Crow Foot hand his rifle to the commanding officer of Fort Buford in Montana, explaining that in this way he hoped to teach the boy "that he has become a friend of the Americans."